 The short answer is: it depends.
-The minimum credit score you'll need to buy a new home, condo, or townhouse will depend on the type of mortgage you qualify for.
-In addition, lenders will review your financial history, debt-to-income ratio, and current debts to help them determine your rate and loan amount.
+The minimum credit score you'll need to buy a new home will depend on the type of mortgage you need.
+For conventional loans, lenders may allow for lower credit scores based on your down payment amount, debt-to-income ratio, savings, or your current income level.

 Make your payments on time

 Always make payments on time to improve your credit score.
 Your payment history accounts for 35% of your credit score, and late payments stay on your credit report for seven years.
 Even so, the impact of late payments on your score does lessen over time.